Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Charitable contributions made by companies are deductible only if they are granted to foundations and societies explicitly provided by law.
 In the case of contributions made to the community enterprise, the deduction is capped at 0.2% of the turnover.

-Tax losses may be carried forward for a period of four years from the end of the loss-making accounting period.
-However, the portion of a loss that relates to depreciation may be carried forward indefinitely.
+Tax losses can be carried forward for up to four years from the end of the accounting period in which the loss occurred.
+However, the portion of a loss attributable to depreciation can be carried forward indefinitely.
 The carryback of losses is not permitted.
 Foreign tax relief is provided for foreign-sourced income.
-Bad debts that are definitively non-recoverable are treated as deductible losses.
-Taxes are generally deductible (except for corporate income tax).

 Other Corporate Taxes

-Registration duties are due on all written or verbal conventions, such as property transfer of real estate, shares, or rights; company set up; equity increase; and goodwill transfer (6%).
-The rates of registration duties range from 1% to 6%.
-A flat rate of MAD 200 is also applicable to specific operations and conventions.The acquisition of real property is subject to a 1% real estate tax.
+Registration duties between 1% to 6% are due on all written or verbal conventions, such as property transfer of real estate, shares, or rights; company set-up; equity increase; and goodwill transfer (6%).
+A flat rate of MAD 200 is also applicable to specific operations and conventions.
+The acquisition of real property is subject to a 1% real estate tax.

 A Payroll tax (called professional training tax) is imposed on the gross monthly remuneration of employees that are subject to social security contributions, at a rate of 1.6%.
 Morocco's mandatory social security regime is managed by the CNSS (Caisse Nationale de Sécurité Sociale).
 Employers' contributions are as follows: family allocation 6.40%; social allocation 8.60% (with a computation base capped at MAD 6,000); professional tax 1.60%; mandatory medical care 4.11%.